nyu-mll/jiant/tutorials/setup_tutorial.md

 ### 3.a) Configuring our experiment

 Here, we'll try pretraining in a multitask setting on SST and MRPC and then finetuning on STS-B and WNLI separately using a BiLSTM sentence encoder and word embeddings trained from scratch.
 This is almost exactly what is specified in `config/demo.conf`, with one major change.
-From here, we suggest you to go to [`config/demo.conf`](https://github.com/nyu-mll/jiant/blob/master/config/demo.conf), make a copy in config/tutorial.conf, and follow along - we'll explain everything that is in that file in a bit.
+From here, we suggest you to go to [`config/demo.conf`](https://github.com/nyu-mll/jiant/blob/master/config/demo.conf), make a copy called `config/tutorial.conf`, and follow along - we'll explain everything that is in the file in a bit.

 Next, we need to make a configuration file that defines the parameters of our experiment. `config/defaults.conf` has all the documentation on the various parameters (including the ones explained below).
 Any config file you create should import from `config/defaults.conf`, which you can do by putting the below at the top of your config file.